Best SSD for gaming in 2024: the speediest SSDs I personally recommend

 The best SSD for gaming is currently the WD Black SN850X, and while it might have been on this list for a while, it's still the one we'd pick for the best combination of all the things you might want from a gaming solid state drive.

 PCIe Gen 5 is now a thing on both AMD and Intel platforms.
 But let’s be real.
-Your current PC almost certainly doesn’t have a PCIe 5.0 M.2 slot, and even if it does, Gen 5 drives run hot, and cost a pretty penny.
+Your current PC almost certainly doesn’t have a PCIe 5.0 M.2 slot, and even if it does, Gen 5 drives run hot and cost a pretty penny.
 The WD Black SN850X might be something of a last hurrah for Gen 4 SSDs, but it's still the best one out there for an overall balance of cost, speed and efficiency.

-The 1TB model we reviewed is now the entry-level option, which makes sense given the size of modern game installs.
-WD’s in-house controller chip, provided by compatriot SanDisk, has been revised, and we found that this, in addition to some higher-density NAND, means that the WD Black SN850X truly flies.
+The 1 TB model we reviewed is now the entry-level option, which makes sense given the size of modern game installs.
+WD’s in-house controller chip, provided by compatriot SanDisk, has been revised, and we found that this—in addition to some higher-density NAND—means that the WD Black SN850X truly flies.

 This WD drive makes use of the latest 2.0 version of the company's Game Mode drive management software.
 WD claims it improves game loading times courtesy of a so-called "read look-ahead" algorithm, which predictively caches game data.
 It now runs automatically, detecting when games are loaded.
 How much that kind of feature actually makes a difference in the real world is difficult to pin down.

 What we do know is that, as a gaming drive, it puts on an excellent showing.
-With read speeds of 7,300MB/s and 6,300MB?s writes, its a real performer, and not only that it stays cool, calm and collected while it does it.
+With read speeds of 7,300 MB/s and 6,300 MB/s writes, it's a real performer, and it stays cool, calm and collected while it does it.

-The old SN850 hit a rather toasty 77°C, whereas this new drive hits just 58°C under sustained load, which is quite the improvement.
+The old SN850 hit a rather toasty 77°C, whereas this new drive hits just 58°C under sustained load, which is quite an improvement.
 The 4K random access results were maybe a little bit disappointing, showing little to no improvement over the previous drive, and you shouldn't expect huge gains in PC Mark 10 either.

-That being said, this is a fantastic all round drive, and improves on its predecessor enough that we think it deserves to sit at the tippy-top of this list for the best gaming SSD.
-Fast gaming speeds, cool-running, great pricing, and a software suite that finishes off a very attractive package, whether you go for that aggressive heatsink or not.
+That being said, this is a fantastic all-round drive and improves on its predecessor enough that we think it deserves to sit at the tippy-top of this list for the best gaming SSD.
+Fast gaming speeds, cool running, great pricing, and a software suite that finishes off a very attractive package—whether you go for that aggressive heatsink or not.

 It's an all-rounder, a jack-of-all-trades, and a mighty addition to any gaming PC worth its salt.